xflr6/latexpages/README.rst

-      -c {latexmk,texify}  use latexmk.pl or texify (default: guess from platform) --keep               keep combination document(s) and their auxiliary files --only <part>        compile the given part without combining
+      -c {latexmk,texify}  use latexmk.pl or texify (default: guess from platform) --keep               keep combination document(s) and their auxiliary files --only <part>        compile the given part without combining --processes <n>      number of parallel processes (default: one per core)

 Pagination